FrancisRussell/ferrous-actions/README.md

 compiled down to WebAssembly.
 This should make them both portable across platforms and more easily maintainable by developers who only know Rust.

+## Features at a glance

+* Installs Rust toolchains via [Rustup](https://rustup.rs/).
+* Intelligent caching of Cargo home (crates, registry indices and Git repositories):
+  * Separate caching of registry indices, Git repositories and crate files.
+  * Only uploads new versions of cache entries when they have changed.
+  * Parameterizable minimum update interval (for fast changing items like registry indices).
+  * Capable of detecting and dropping unused crate files, Git repositories and registry indices on Unix-like platforms (on Windows this is not possible so cache entries are keyed with the hash of all present `Cargo.lock` files).
+  * Detects races between concurrent CI jobs (since a workflow may contains multiple jobs) to update the same cache entry and avoids uploading multiple versions.
+  * Separates caching of content from dependency tracking of each CI job to permit sharing and avoid CI jobs with differing dependencies fighting over what needs to be cached.
+  * Caches can be shared across platforms (Linux, Darwin and Windows).
+* Caching of build artifacts from `cargo install` operations to accelerate installation.
+* Supports the usage of [cross](https://github.com/cross-rs/cross) for cross-compilation.
+* Generates GitHub annotations from output of `cargo clippy`, `cargo build` and `cargo check` operations.

 ## Usage

 Like all GitHub actions, this action is used via directives in a [GitHub